-Pumpkin: the Useful and the Curious
+Pumpkin as a Decorative Climber: the Useful and the Curious

-1. Plant pumpkins after the full moon – they will produce better fruit and fewer male flowers than those planted when the moon is waxing.
+1. Plant pumpkins after the full moon.
+They will produce better fruit and fewer male flowers than those planted when the moon is waxing.

 2. Before planting, soak pumpkin seeds in milk, then put them in thick sugar syrup for 3-4 days.
 As a result, the fruit will be sweeter and plants less susceptible to cold.